KenEucker/biketag-website/README.md

 The homepage landing page is in the /templates/home/ folder using the template file index.ejs.
 Each template should use it's own root folder for theme resources.
 There is a public folder in the root of the project for items that span multiple templates.
 Within the public folder there is a js folder that contains javascript available to all consumption.
 There is also a content folder within the public folder that contains raw html content which is available for editing by site administrators using git.

 Note: When running in dev mode, changes to the files in the /templates/ folder are reflected immediately, with the page autoreloading.

+## Dependencies

+This website runs on [sexpress](https://github.com/KenEucker/sexpress), a wrapper around express, which provides a series of configurable features for a multitenant website.
+These features include subdomain support, api authentication using passport.js, ssl support, and more.
+Because these features are abstracted out of the biketag-website project, the core of this application lives inside /api/biketag/index.js to handle the BikeTag specific routes and functionality.

+Sexpress uses [clobfig](https://github.com/KenEucker/clobfig), a configurator library, which clobbers all of the files found in the /config folder.
+Clobfig clobbers all of the js files within the config folder that have 'config.js' in their name and all .json files.

 # Credits